Debian/apt/README.md

 ### Translations

 While we welcome contributions here, we highly encourage you to contact the [Debian Internationalization (i18n) team](https://wiki.debian.org/Teams/I18n).
-Various language teams have formed which can help you creating, maintaining and improving a translation, while we could only do a basic syntax check of the file format…
+Various language teams have formed which can help you create, maintain and improve a translation, while we could only do a basic syntax check of the file format…

-Further more, Translating APT is split into two independent parts:
+Further more, translating APT is split into two independent parts:
-The program translation, meaning the messages printed by the tools, as well as the manpages and other documentation shipped with APT.
+The program translation, meaning the messages printed by the tools, as well as the manual pages and other documentation shipped with APT.

 ### Bug triage

-Software tools like APT which are used by thousands of users every day have a steady flow of incoming bug reports.
-Not all of them are really bugs in APT: It can be packaging bugs like failing maintainer scripts a user reports against apt, because apt was the command he executed leading to this failure or various wishlist items for new features.
-Given enough time also the occasional duplicate enters the system.
+Software tools like APT, which are used by thousands of users every day, have a steady flow of incoming bug reports.
+Not all of them are really bugs in APT: It can be packaging bugs, like failing maintainer scripts, that a user reports against apt, because apt was the command he executed that lead to this failure; or various wishlist items for new features.
+Given enough time the occasional duplicate enters the system as well.
 Our bug tracker is therefore full with open bug reports which are waiting for you! ;)

 Testing